scaffold-eth/scaffold-eth-2/README.md

 useScaffoldEventSubscriber({
   contractName: "YourContract",
   eventName: "GreetingChange",
-  //parameters that the event emits
+  // The listener function is called whenever a GreetingChange event is emitted by the contract.
-  //event GreetingChange(address greetingSetter, string newGreeting, bool premium, uint256 value);
+  // It receives the parameters emitted by the event, for this example: GreetingChange(address greetingSetter, string newGreeting, bool premium, uint256 value);
   listener: (greetingSetter, newGreeting, premium, value) => {
     console.log(greetingSetter, newGreeting, premium, value);
   },